Saturday, March 16, 2019

 In 1893, the year following the opening of the line, the power plant was enlarged by the addition of another boiler, a 500-horsepower Hamilton engine, two Thomson-Houston 50-kilowatt arc generators, and one Thomson-Houston 120-kilowatt 125-cycle A.C. generator.
 The traction company provided street lighting in Rockland and sold current for residential lighting in Rockport and Camden.

-The power and light business were expanded in 1901 when, on February 8th, the Rockland, Thomaston, & Camden Street Railway absorbed the Knox Gas & Electric Company of Rockland and Thomaston.
+The power and light business was expanded in 1901 when, on February 8th, the Rockland, Thomaston, & Camden Street Railway absorbed the Knox Gas & Electric Company of Rockland and Thomaston.

 In 1902, a 200-horsepower engine and another 120-kilowatt, 125-cycle generator were added to the equipment of the power station.
 In 1902 a fourth boiler and a 62-kilowatt railway generator were installed and in 1907, a 200-horsepower engine and a 300-kilowatt 125-cycle alternator were placed in service.